ElJaouhariMohamed/GPI-Project/README.md

 5. Dashboard creation for visualization and conclusions

 > [!NOTE]
-> For anyone interested in the project, the following Report contains details of each step and our work conclusion : [./rapport/Projet GPI_compressed.pdf]
+> For anyone interested in the project, the following Report contains details of each step and our work conclusion : [Click Here](https://github.com/ElJaouhariMohamed/GPI-Project/tree/main/rapport)
+(

 ## 4) Collaborators :